Love In Vain by The Rolling Stones | acoustic

 The acoustic guitar part was played by Keith Richards.

-It was only when I was researching this song that I discovered that it was written by Robert Johnson, the old blues guitarist that also wrote Crossroads.
+It was only when I was researching this song that I discovered that it was written by Robert Johnson.
+I always thought that Mick and Keith wrote it.

-I always thought it was Mick and Keith!
-In my humble opinion, this is one of their best songs, and the guitar playing in the intro and first verse/chorus is absolutely perfect.
+I've always thought that it's one of their best songs.
+The guitar playing in the intro and first verse and chorus is absolutely perfect.

 The original was just a straight twelve bar, but Keith added the E minor chord, and the D7/F# which adds so much to the feel of the song.

 This is another great example of how you don’t need to be complicated to be good.
-Yeah, it’s just D, C and G chords, but the way it’s put together is where the genius lies.
+It’s just D, C and G chords, but the way it’s put together is where the genius lies.

-I had a lot of fun learning the song and recording the demo.
-I hope you enjoy the video and playing this great tune.
-Cheers
+I had a lot of fun working on this one.
+I hope you enjoy the video.
+Cheers, Andy.

 If you find this video useful, please consider making a donation.
 Thank you.